andrefelipebarros/meu-projeto-site/README.md

-# my-first-Website
+# My First Website
 English:
-I did it myself and used the Disney character (Zé Carioca) from Logo.
+I did it myself and used the Disney character (Zé Carioca) from Logo. <br>
 I made all the Designs, such as Icons, Details and etc.
 Hope you like my work <3

-Port:
-Fiz sozinho e usei o Personagem Zé Carioca de Logo.
-Fiz todos os Designs como o Icon, Logo e etc.
-Espero que tenham gostado do meu trabalho <3
+# About
+I developed this WebSite during HTML5 and CSS3 college class.